-A stage line had operated in the area since 1850, and after Valle established his ranch, it became a stop along the Barlow & Sanderson line, which was running semimonthly in 1857, but by the next year, was running weekly along his property.
+A stage line had operated in the area since 1850.
+After Valle established his ranch, it became a stop along the Barlow & Sanderson line, which was running semi-monthly in 1857.
+By the following year, it was running weekly along his property.
 Valle brought his last wagon train across the Santa Fe Trail in 1859 and then concentrated on his ranch.
-His ranch was a popular spot among Santa Fe travelers who described as a genial, vivacious and obliging, host.
+His ranch was a popular spot among Santa Fe travelers who described him as a genial, vivacious and obliging, host.

 In March 1862, his ranch and inn would be in the path of two advancing Civil War military forces.
 During the Battle of Glorieta Pass on March 26-28, 1862, both Confederate and Union troops utilized his ranch for various purposes.
-On March 25, some Confederate troops encamped there and the next day were captured.
+On March 25, some Confederate troops encamped there, and the next day they were captured.
 On the 26th, some 400 retreating Union troops established a hasty field hospital at Valle’s ranch and encamped there, utilizing corn, hay, and other supplies from granaries.
-The next morning of the 27th, the Union troops, except for a hospital steward and wounded, retreated to Kozlowski Trading Post.
+On the morning of March 27, the Union troops, except for a hospital steward and the wounded, retreated to Kozlowski Trading Post.

 The Rebels pushed the Union forces out of the area in the late afternoon and took control of Pigeon Ranch.
 There, they camped until the morning of March 30.
 Thinking they had won the battle, the Confederates also left the area, moving westward to Johnson’s Ranch, where they found all their supplies and animals had been destroyed by Union forces.
 This forced them to retreat to Santa Fe, the first step on the long road back to San Antonio, Texas.
 The Battle of Glorieta Pass was the turning point of the war in New Mexico Territory.
 In the end, it resulted in 331 total casualties – 142 Union and 189 Confederate.